 I learned most of my money lessons the “hard” way – by making mistakes!
 And while I know my kids will certainly make their fair share of money mistakes, we are intentional about giving them a good foundation to start from.

-5 Smart Money Lessons
+5 Lessons for Smart Money People

 - Money comes from work.
 We don’t “do” allowance.
 If you do your chores (work) you get paid, because that’s how the real world works!